drogers141/csv-merge/README.md

 but not the final product which is built lazily from sorted and ordered intermediate csv files taken from each input file.

+To see the proof that the program respects these memory constraints, see the file README-TESTING-MEMORY-CONSTRAINTS in this directory.

+To create an executable jar run: lein uberjar

+from this directory.
+(Assumes you have Leiningen installed.)
+The *-standalone.jar file can be used as in the examples below.

 Program args - file paths and 0-based indices of the shared key's location in each file.
    Run with no args to see usage.

-This is the root of leiningen project directory.
+This is the root of Leiningen project directory.
 From here, the source is in src/ tests are in test